2007 Extremaduran regional election: Election date

-The term of the Assembly of Extremadura expired four years after the date of its previous election.
-Elections to the Assembly were fixed for the fourth Sunday of May every four years.
-The previous election was held on 25 May 2003, setting the election date for the Assembly on Sunday, 27 May 2007.
+The term of the Assembly of Extremadura expired four years after the date of its previous election, with election day being fixed for the fourth Sunday of May every four years.
+The election decree was required to be issued no later than the twenty-fifth day prior to the scheduled election date and published on the following day in the Official Journal of Extremadura (DOE).
+The previous election was held on 25 May 2003, setting the date for election day on Sunday, 27 May 2007.

-The president had the prerogative to dissolve the Assembly of Extremadura and call a snap election, provided that no motion of no confidence was in process, no nationwide election was due and some time requirements were met: namely, that dissolution did not occur either during the first legislative session or within the legislature's last year ahead of its scheduled expiry, nor before one year had elapsed since a previous dissolution under this procedure.
+The regional president had the prerogative to dissolve the Assembly of Extremadura and call a snap election, provided that no motion of no confidence was in process, no nationwide election was due and some time requirements were met: namely, that dissolution did not occur either during the first legislative session or within the parliament's last year ahead of its scheduled expiry, nor before one year had elapsed since a previous dissolution.
 In the event of an investiture process failing to elect a regional president within a two-month period from the first ballot, the Assembly was to be automatically dissolved and a fresh election called.
 Any snap election held as a result of these circumstances would not alter the period to the next ordinary election, with elected deputies merely serving out what remained of their four-year terms.

+The election to the Assembly of Extremadura was officially called on 3 April 2007 with the publication of the corresponding decree in the DOE, setting election day for 27 May.

+Outgoing parliament

+The table below shows the composition of the parliamentary groups in the chamber at the time of the election call.

+Parties and candidates

+The electoral law allowed for parties and federations registered in the interior ministry, alliances and groupings of electors to present lists of candidates.
+Parties and federations intending to form an alliance ahead of an election were required to inform the relevant electoral commission within ten days of the election call, whereas groupings of electors needed to secure the signature of at least two percent of the electorate in the constituencies for which they sought election, disallowing electors from signing for more than one list of candidates.
+Amendments to the electoral law in 2007 introduced requirements for a balanced composition of men and women in the electoral lists, so that candidates of either sex made up at least 40 percent of the total composition.

+Below is a list of the main parties and electoral alliances which contested the election: